sishii1214/sishii1214.github.io/ABOUTME.md

 ## Free Space

 ・ISHII (石井) is a popular surname.
 Shun is also common, but the corresponding kanji 竣 is rarely used for names.
 This kanji roughly means "to construct something".
-Since there are many similar kanjis with same pronunciation (eg. 駿, 俊, 峻, 浚, 悛, ...), please be careful if you want to cite my name in kanji.
+Since there are many similar kanjis with same pronunciation (eg. 駿, 俊, 峻, 浚, 悛, ...), please be careful when you cite my name in kanji.

 ・Other than mathematics, I enjoy reading novels/comics, hiking in mountains and taking pictures.